vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 cse sample -o config.yaml
 ```

-The output of the command varies slightly depending on the target VCD server maximum api
+The output of the command varies slightly depending whether the flag `--legacy-mode`
-version that CSE is configured with.
-Only supported message bus type for api version
-34.0 is AMQP.
-For api version >= 35.0, the default message bus type is MQTT.
-For api version >= 36.0, MQTT enablement is must and AMQP is not supported by CSE.
+has been used with the command or not.

+If the flag is omitted, sample for `MQTT` bus type is generated, otherwise `AMQP` bus type sample is generated.
+It should be noted that VCD 10.1 can only support `AMQP` bus.
+VCD 10.2 and 10.3 will default to `MQTT` if the
+`legacy-mode` flag is omitted, otherwise they will be forced to use `AMQP` as the bus.

-Edit this file to add values from your vCloud Director installation.
+Edit this file to add values from your VMware Cloud Director installation.
 The
 following example shows a file with sample values filled out.

 ```yaml